Back to blog

 Financial Warning Signs

-Cease and desist letters.
-If the HOA has received legal threats from homeowners or outside parties, the minutes may reference them.
-This suggests conflict within the community.
+If the HOA has received cease and desist letters or legal threats from homeowners or outside parties, the minutes may reference them.
+That tells you there's conflict in the community.
+Similarly, references to insurance claims, especially repeated ones, can signal ongoing property issues or deteriorating common elements.

 Maintenance and Infrastructure